cdavidson825/cloudstore-springboot/README.md

 # Cloudstore SpringBoot demo app

 ## Overview
 Cloudstore is a SpringBoot demo (i.e. demo/non-production/non-secure/etc...) app that allows a client/user to store data (blobs) in Amazon S3 (and coming soon Microsoft Azure).
 The data stored in the Cloud provider is encrypted with crypto info stored in a local database (currently H2).
-In addition to crypto info, the local database also stores the internal & external identifiers, hash codes valiation, compression, etc. Cloudstore provides simple CRUD operations to data stored in the cloud provider via a client REPL and a skeleton REST interface (which is currently incomplete).
+In addition to crypto info, the local database also stores the internal & external identifiers, hash codes valiation, compression, etc. Cloudstore provides simple CRUD operations to data stored in the cloud provider via a client REPL and a skeleton REST interface (which currently only supports GETs -- There is no way to save/delete from the REST interface).

 ### Next steps (maybe).
 1. Finish the REST interface and make it useful.